An Illustrated Step-by-Step Guide

 The surface of the subfloor must be flat to properly support your floor.
 Remember, your original flooring warranty is only valid as long as you floor is properly installed.
 The subfloor must not slope more than 1 inch in 6 feet.
 Fill excessive gaps or low areas using Portland cement or latex-based leveling compound.
 Allow it to dry before moving forward with your installation.
 High areas can be sanded, ground down, or floated over with a leveling compound.

-Step 4: Lay Your First Row
+Step 4: Lay Your First Row of Visqueen

 Once your subfloor is prepared, you are ready to roll out your first row of Visqueen PE Film.
 Begin by unrolling one width of the film to keep your work area under control.
 Remember to roll parallel to the direction of the laminate flooring planks; work from left to right.